GSA Schedule Contract

 What does this mean?
 It means that anyone in any location within the federal government can buy any “Commercial Off-the-Shelf” (COTS) product or service from your company by simply going online and ordering through a shopping cart.

 Think “Amazon” for government buyers – any quantity that you allow, at pricing you set, without having to go through the normal contracting processes.

-Let’s put it this way; Imagine if the largest buyer in the world had a secret way for small to medium sized businesses to circumvent all of the red tape and do business DIRECT with the small business owner without the hordes of forms and paperwork.
+Let’s put it this way; Imagine if the largest buyer in the world had a secret way for small to medium-sized businesses to circumvent all of the red tapes and do business directly with the small business owner without the hordes of forms and paperwork.

 The GSA Schedule program represents the fastest and most affordable way for businesses to win lucrative federal contracts.
 But you must “win” the contract by completing the GSA’s massive application and navigating through all of the different requirements to get this contract awarded.

 The process includes negotiation of terms and conditions.
 Getting all of your registrations, certifications in place, to name a few.
 The result has been compared to a “master services agreement.”

 The program’s concept is straightforward.
 You must be in business for at least 2 years, have grossed at least $150,000 in sales, have happy customers, and be willing to offer the federal government your best unit price.